lightrao/foundry-fund-me-f24/README.md

 forge coverage
 ```

-now coverage percentile is low, so we need to add more test.
+now test coverage percentile is low, so we need to add more test.
 edit FundMeTest and run:

 ```bash